cnoe-io/website/docs/reference-implementation/backstage-template/backstage-template.md

 The CNOE CLI is a powerful tool designed to enhance Internal Developer Platform (IDP) experiences by streamlining developer workflows through Kubernetes integration.
 It offers advanced templating capabilities that can automatically convert Kubernetes CRDs and Crossplane XRDs into Backstage templates, making it particularly valuable for organizations with custom Kubernetes controllers.
 The tool excels at transforming complex resources into user-friendly templates and supports bulk conversion with customizable parameters.
 By bridging the gap between developer workflows and underlying infrastructure, CNOE CLI helps organizations build cohesion in their development processes and simplify the migration of workflows to their developer portal, while adding necessary verifications and extensions.

-Folllow [cnoe-io/cnoe-cli](https://github.com/cnoe-io/cnoe-cli) documentation to install.
+Follow [cnoe-io/cnoe-cli](https://github.com/cnoe-io/cnoe-cli) documentation to install.

 ## Generate CNOE Backstage Template

 You pick the option you want to use to generate the templates.
-Here we are demostrating with two examples one using [CRD](#using-crdxrds) and other with [Terraform](#using-terraform).
+Here we are demonstrating with two examples one using [CRD](#using-crdxrds) and other with [Terraform](#using-terraform).

 ### Using CRD/XRDs